ReallyBasicGames/Idle_Mining_Debug_Mod/README.md

 # Idle Mining Debug Mod
 Idle Mining template mod.
 Explains how to create your own resources, production buildings, harvesters, and auto-production buildings using JSON.

-For information on how to use this mod, please read the comments in the code.
+Modding instructions will be posted soon!
+However, if you already know how to use JSON, feel free to try and make one!

 Good luck on your mod!